Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

-For persistence quivers, there is a relationship between the indecomposable factorization and the Jordan normal form of a matrix, observed in equation \cref{eq:ind_fact}.
+For persistence-type quivers, there is a relationship between the indecomposable factorization and the Jordan normal form of a matrix, observed in equation \cref{eq:ind_fact}.
 Because interval indecomposables have the structure of a sub-graph of the directed graph underlying the quiver, in the case of persistence quivers they will all have the form of a Jordan zero block.
-That is the sub-matrix associated with $I[a,b]$ is equal to $J_{[1+b-a]}(0)$, where
+While the Jordan form does not generally exist for non-algebraically closed fields, Greg Henselman showed in his Ph.D. dissertation that nilpotent operators can always be decomposed into Jordan-zero blocks \cite{henselman2017}, and applied this along with the use of Schur complements to computing persistent homology of nested chain complexes.
+We also note that because homology of spaces starts with integer chain complexes, that we only need to use the field of fractions $\QQ$ for computation so $H_\ast(~\cdot~; \RR) \cong H_\ast(~\cdot~; \QQ)$.
+In practice, we avoid any issues with finite precision observed when computing the Jordan form with real coefficients \cite{golubIllConditionedEigensystemsComputation1976} through use of rational numbers.